UnrealMultiple/TShockPlugin/AutoBroadcast/README.en.md

-# Autobroadcast automatic broadcast
+# AutoBroadcast automatic broadcast

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: scavenger, zaicon, GK small improvement, liver Emperor Xien updated to 1449
+- Authors: Scavenger, Zaicon,GK minor improvement, Gan Di Xi 'en updated to 1449.
 - Source: None
-- Broadcast or execute commands in the server regularly.
+- Broadcast in the server regularly, or execute commands.

 ## Update log